gsoft-inc/wl-squide/docs/guides/develop-a-module-in-isolation.md

 Start the remote module in isolation by running the `dev-local` script.
 The application shell should wrap the pages of the module and the default page should be `<DevHome>`.

+### Sample application

+For a functional sample of a **local** module application with an isolated development environment, have a look at the `@sample/local-module` application of the `@squide` sandbox on [GitHub](https://github.com/gsoft-inc/wl-squide/tree/main/sample/local-module).